Helen MacRae: Legacy

-MacRae's medal, described as 'incredibly rare' was auctioned by Lockdales Auctioneers in 2015, and sold to academic collector for £12,300.
-Auction manager, James Sadler said 'These are among the most historically important items we have ever dealt with.'
+MacRae's WSPU medal, described as 'incredibly rare' was auctioned by Lockdales Auctioneers in 2015, and was sold to academic collector for £12,300.
+Auction manager, James Sadler said 'these are among the most historically important items we have ever dealt with.'

 A collection of MacRae's postcards including image of suffragettes on horse-drawn carriage outside their Clements Inn HQ, and one of Emily Davison, who died under the King's horse at Epsom, and another of Godstone sent by Olive Walton, were also sold.